En Español (866) 963-9353

 (cents per kWh for the latest month available)

-As indicated by the dark blue hues on the interactive map, the states that have the highest residential electricity rates are mainly concentrated within either the more isolated or highly populated areas of the country.
+As indicated by the dark blue hues on the interactive map, the states with the highest residential electricity rates are mainly concentrated within the country's more isolated or highly populated areas.
 Often, infrastructure costs more per resident to power less-populated areas, and the denser areas have more demand for more infrastructure.
-The summer and winter months may see the rates of these states rise within certain portions of the country based on geographical location; however, major shifts within the top ten could be influenced by other factors.
-Results for other forms of energy used by residents like natural gas and fuel costs do not always correlate with electricity rates and therefore affect states differently.
+The summer and winter months may see the average electricity rates of these states rise within certain portions of the country based on geographical location; however, major shifts within the top ten could be influenced by other factors.
+Results for other forms of energy used by residents, like natural gas and fuel costs, do not always correlate with electricity rates and therefore affect states differently.

 State Average Electric Rate: